img 6430

 Thanks!

 As always, thank you for visiting.
 I hope you enjoyed this article on the venerable Pioneer PL-L1000 and perhaps learned a thing or two.
-If you’d like me to take care of your PL-L1000 or any other lovely Pioneer turntable for that matter, don’t hesitate to get in touch.
+If you’d like me to take care of your PL-L1000 or any other lovely Pioneer turntable, don’t hesitate to get in touch.

 For those interested, this is a new review block I’ve had to use since the old style is no longer supported.